 Okay, but why do we want these two opposing forces?
 One of these forces happens instantly, and the other has a delay due to its valve.
 This delay forces the output bellows to always stay three psi ahead of the reset bellows to maintain balance.
 This creates a constant pressure difference of 3 psi across the reset valve, resulting in constant flow into the reset bellows.

 Eventually, this will cause the output pressure to saturate at maximum.
-However, until then the mechanism exhibits integral control response to the constant error between PV and SP.
+However, until then the mechanism exhibits an integral control response to the constant error between PV and SP.

 The bigger the difference between the SP and the PV, the more the pressure will drop across the restriction valve.
-The faster the reset bellows fills, the faster the output pressure changes.
+The faster the reset bellow fills, the faster the output pressure changes.
 Once again, we can see that pneumatic and electronic controllers function very similarly, where the magnitude of the error determines the velocity of the output signal.

 Any questions about the pneumatic PID controller and its working principle, you can get in touch with our engineers